NikolaMilosa/blog/content/posts/bazelifying-dotnet.md

 Code for all the examples can be found on [this repository](https://github.com/NikolaMilosa/background-worker-example)

 This has to be one of the worst experiences I've had dealing with some code regarding dotnet.
-To be honest first time in forever I was stuck bashing my head thinking will I be able to do this and to be honest, I am not sure I truly did it.
+To be honest first time in forever I was stuck bashing my head thinking will I be able to do this and at the end, I am not sure I truly did it.
 Anyway I am here to discuss what I found and what I managed to learn.

 ## Setup

 So to learn the tool I think one has to get a lot of hands on experience with a tool and the whole ecosystem.
 Bazel has a lot of subcommunities within itself.
 Which is kind of expected.
 You have a tool that is built in a way where each language community has to come and add their things.
 I feel like nobody will add rules for a language if nobody needs them.
-Which is kind of expected.
+To some extent expected, although this time it feels like this tool will never mature.

 What I wanted to do is take a project I tackled in one of the previous posts and bazelify it.
-I chose the one from [backgournd worker](/posts/background-services-dotnet) example and wrap it around bazel.
+I chose the one from [backgournd worker](/posts/background-services-dotnet) example and wrapped it around bazel.
 What that would give is hermetic builds on each machines and technically one wouldn't need anything.
 Just bazel and you rock...
 Right...

 **NOTE**: The statement above wasn't right, don't listen to *you just need* statements

 What you actually need is:
 1. dotnet - the tool, you can use any version you want since you will use bazel from now onwards!
 2. [paket](https://fsprojects.github.io/Paket/) - a tool used for managing dependancies in .net.
 Its like nuget gallery but you have your deps in a different file.
 Prior to this I haven't honestly played with it so I don't have an opinion.
 I see clear benefits of using it in some places but in 90% of the times I feel like nuget gallery does the job

-To clarify you need dotnet just to install the paket tool and run it.
+3. podman/docker - at the end we will get an image and we want to be able to run it and easily deploy it wherever.

 ## WORKSPACE and MODULE.bazel

 This part was pretty easy and it worked right off the bat.
 Basically you go to [their releases](https://github.com/bazelbuild/rules_dotnet/releases) and copy the contents of `MODULE.bazel` and `WORKSPACE` into corresponding places.
 After that you have to configure `paket`.
 On their site I had to follow just a [Get started](https://fsprojects.github.io/Paket/get-started.html) guide and I did what I needed to do.
 When you have your `paket.dependencies` and `paket.lock` you can move to the next step.

 Now we need to linkup those two!
-For that good folks on the repository wrote a tool called `paket2bazel` which can be found [here](https://github.com/bazelbuild/rules_dotnet/tree/master/tools/paket2bazel).
+For that, good folks on the repository wrote a tool called `paket2bazel` which can be found [here](https://github.com/bazelbuild/rules_dotnet/tree/master/tools/paket2bazel).
 Its nice to write the correct mappers for such tedious things since my current bazel experience has been just that.
 Tedious.
 Usually writing more things than I really should.

 Anyway.
 A TL;DR is the following:
 1. add the following to the `WORKSPACE`: